Donrwalsh/donrwalsh.github.io/NOTES.md

 Alrighty, so I made a new page `timeline.html` and I put in some sections with the headers that I chose.
 I'm not the biggest fan of using accordions, but I figure this is a good spot to place some copy as I come up with it.
 I spent a little time tweaking the core accordion structure so it is something that I'm happy to leave as is and work on.
 I think I'll commit this for now and pivot to the favicon because I'm not the biggest fan of the green smiley face anymore. . .

+Ooh, so I think I'm going to use the cross-stitch I made since it's a circular image anyway and it's something that means a lot to me.
+It's just a favicon anyway, so doubtful that people will notice it all that much.
+Could be fun to do some sort of callout on what it is when it comes up anyway.

+To make it, I started with the image from my google photos and opened it in Paint.
+It's pretty simple to remove the background as Paint provides a button that does just that.
+From there I needed to save it as a .png (specifically going into Layers and removing the white background layer that was showing instead of transparency) and then I used an online converter that spits out a handful of favicon files.
+I generally only use the `.ico` file but I'm curious what all these other files are for.
+I don't think I'll fuss with that much right now since I can easily retrace these steps at a later time.

 # donrwalsh.github.io

 ## TODO: